KnowageLabs/Knowage-Documentation/chapter_5/installation/docker_instalation_ee.rst

 2. .env

-3. hazelcast-server.xml

-4. the “resources” folder
+3. the “resources” folder

-5. the “conf” folder
+4. the “conf” folder

 Configuration of Environment Variables
 ------------------------------------------------------------------------------------------------------------------------